ixy-languages/ixy.rs/README.md

 ## Features

-* less than 2000 lines of Rust code for the driver and two example applications
+* less than 2000 lines of Rust code for the driver and two sample applications
 * simple API to use, see this README
 * super fast, can saturate a 10 Gbit/s connection with 60 byte packets on a single cpu core